killer923/Remote-Content-Helper/README.md

 Directly adding jar:
 ============
-You can download the jar file from http://killer.heliohost.org/maven/com/killer923/dataFetcher/Remote-Content-Helper/0.0.1-SNAPSHOT/Remote-Content-Helper-0.0.1-SNAPSHOT.jar and add it to your buold path.
+You can download the jar file from http://killer.heliohost.org/maven/com/killer923/dataFetcher/Remote-Content-Helper/0.0.1-SNAPSHOT/Remote-Content-Helper-0.0.1-SNAPSHOT.jar and add it to your build path.

 Maven:
 ============